jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 This study also shows that regardless which compiler is used to generate JavaScript, some tooling and potentially integrations with continuous integration pipelines are desired, as it is easy to suddenly get bundle size increases in unexpected ways.

-We might revisit this study in the future to incorporate improvements, in which case we will add notes to this post.
+We might revisit this study in the future to incorporate improvements, in which case I will add notes to this post.

 ---